Find the best operational CRM software for your business. Learn about the features, pricing, and use cases of the top six CRM solutions for 2024.

 Price Range: $25 to $75 per user, per month (30-day free trial)

 Insureio is an industry-specific CRM offering a robust set of marketing tools, from pre-built email templates to social media integration for lead generation.
 It even provides agents with an insurance landing page that can be customized with quoting widgets, images, and social share buttons.
-From there, nurture insurance leads and process applications with sales and service automations that streamline workflows for more deal-wins.
+From there, nurture insurance leads and process insurance applications with sales and service tools such as case management, approval automation, and e-Policy delivery.

 Insureio is our highest scoring industry-specific CRM, but there are better options for general sales features.
 If you're looking for robust sales pipeline features, check out Freshsales instead.